-Parliamentarians have access to public funds for their work expenses to enable them to conduct their parliamentary and official duties.
-IPEA’s mandate, as expressed by the Australian Government, is to provide greater oversight and accountability of these expenses.
+Parliamentarians access public funds for their work expenses to enable them to conduct their parliamentary business.
+IPEA’s mandate, as expressed by the Australian Government, is to provide greater accountability and transparency of these expenses.

-IPEA’s oversight provides assurance to the public, parliamentarians and their staff that parliamentary work expenses are being used in accordance with the rules.
+IPEA’s oversight provides assurance to the public, parliamentarians and their staff that parliamentary work expenses are being used in accordance with the Framework under which these expenses are prescribed.
 IPEA does this at arm’s length from government.

-When IPEA has, or becomes aware of, a concern about a parliamentarian’s use of a work expenses or of their staff’s travel expenses, we deal with it consistent with IPEA’s protocol for Dealing with Misuse of Parliamentary Work Expenses.
+When IPEA has, or becomes aware of, information that indicates possible non-compliance with the Framework, IPEA acts in accordance with its protocol for Dealing with Misuse of Parliamentary Work Expenses.

-IPEA’s protocol sets out the scope of IPEA’s authority and powers, and the processes IPEA follows in dealing with a concern depending on its seriousness.
+IPEA’s protocol sets out the scope of IPEA’s authority and powers, and the process IPEA follows in dealing with concerns of possible misuse.

 IPEA does not generally respond to those who have raised concerns nor provide information on progress or any actions taken.